-If you are a manufacturer or supplier, and you want to sell your products to consumers, you will have to work with distributors and retailers, both in your home country and abroad.
+If you are a manufacturer or supplier, and you want to sell your products to consumers, you will have to find distributors and retailers, both in your home country and abroad.
 The margin for a distributor may range from 3% to 30% of the sales price, the margin for the retailer may range from very little to 60%.
 This all depends on the type of product and who pays for the marketing activities.

 Not all distribution margin is profit

 You know the cost price for your goods, and you should have an idea of the sales price for the consumer, excluding any taxes.
 Anything in between is margin that you will have to share with your distributors, retailers or value added resellers.

 However, not all margin is profit.
 In order to earn the margin, distributors and retailers have to make costs, for example for shipping, storage, financing and of course selling the goods.
 They also have their overhead, leaving only part of the margin as their profit.
 When negotiating with the parties further in the distribution chain, you will have to take this into account, as a part of good distributor management.

 Average retail margin and distribution margin

 Please note that these figures are indications and especially for distributors heavily depend on the tasks that a distributor should do.
 For fast moving consumer goods 3 to 10% may be fine for just the physical distribution, but if the distributor also does promotional efforts, this percentage should be much higher.
 Therefore we have to look into detail in the various roles of the parties in the distribution chain.